wuher/groke/README.md

 Groke is a JavaScript server for the JavaScript client.
 It offers REST inspired approach into RPC services.
-Groke can be though of as a platform for hosting web applications that are implemented using JavaScript on both sides of the Iternet cloud.
+Groke can be though of as a platform for hosting web applications that are implemented using JavaScript on both sides of the Internet cloud.
 It simplifies the partitioning of the application by hiding the networking details when the client wants to use services offered by the server.
 The Groke server exposes all the modules and functions as a hierarchy of